Vertically-Integrated Research Apprenticeships (VIRAs)

 Gonzalez, Frank J., Stephen P. Schneider (Purdue University), Joshua C. K. Ridenour, & Grant Ehlers.
 "What if I told you, politically offensive memes decrease political tolerance and (sometimes) lead to dehumanization?"
 Working paper.

 Klar, Samara, and Alexandra McCoy.
-"Biased Evaluations of Sexual Misconduct in Politics and the Mitigating Role of the #MeToo Movement.”
-Under review.
+Forthcoming.
+"Biased Evaluations of Sexual Misconduct in Politics and the Mitigating Role of the #MeToo Movement."
+American Journal of Political Science.

 Klar, Samara, and Alexandra McCoy.
-“The Influence ofthe #MeToo Movement on Attitudes toward President Trump in the Wake of an Allegation of Sexual Misconduct.”
-Under review.
+Forthcoming.
+"The Influence of the #MeToo Movement on Attitudes toward President Trump in the Wake of an Allegation of Sexual Misconduct."
+Politics, Groups, and Identities.